As a professor, I am sometimes asked: “What’s it like to have summers off? That must be nice.”

 - Made a presentation on alternative story forms to Triangle-area writers and editors.

-- Taught a session about online headlines and Twitter at the North Carolina Newspaper Academy.
+- Taught a session about online headlines and Twitter at a workshop sponsored by the North Carolina Press Association.

 - Wrote questions for the new grammar and usage test that students will take this fall.